payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 100 === 1e2
 ```

-`NaN` is a number that is the result of an operation that can’t perform a normal result
+`NaN` is a number that is the result of an operation that can't perform a normal result

 ### Methods
 `toFixed(numDigits)` turns the number into a string in decimal form with an optional number of digits (i.e. length after the decimal) between 0 and 20